Information provided about the Comedy of Errors play

 That time comes stealing on by night and day?"
 (Act IV, Scene II)

-Shakespeare makes mention of America in the Comedy of Errors, Antipholus of Syracuse asks, "Where America, the Indies?"
+Shakespeare makes mention of America The Comedy of Errors, Antipholus of Syracuse asks, "Where America, the Indies?"
 (Act III, Scene II)

 William Shakespeare's Main Source for The Comedy of Errors